Ian-ocholla/Satellite_cattle_detection/README.md

+## Towards monitoring livestock using satellite imagery: Transferability of object detection and segmentation models in Kenyan rangelands

 Over the past four decades, rising demand for livestock products in Africa has led to increased stocking rates resulting in overgrazing and land degradation.
 As the population is projected to rise, the need for sustainable livestock management is more urgent than ever, yet efforts are hindered by the lack of accurate, up-to-date livestock counts.